ROOFS: RObust biOmarker Feature Selection: Implementation

 \subsubsection{Classifiers}

-\textit{roofs} evaluates the predictive performance of signatures resulting from the FS step by training downstream classifiers on the corresponding post-selection datasets. \textit{roofs} allows using any scikit-learn-compatible classifier.
-Since predictive performances can depend on the interactions between the FS method and the classifier, it is recommended to test a wide range of modelling approaches, such as linear models, tree-based methods, and ensembles.
-The classifiers used in the present benchmark study are listed in Supplementary Table \ref{tab:clfs}.
+\textit{ROOFS} evaluates the predictive performance of signatures resulting from the FS step by training downstream classifiers on the corresponding post-selection datasets, allowing the use of any scikit-learn-compatible classifier.
+Since predictive performances can depend on the interactions between the FS method and the classifier, it is recommended to test a wide range of modeling approaches, such as linear models, tree-based methods, and ensembles.
+The classifiers used in the benchmark on PIONeeR data are listed in Supplementary Table S2.